-- Specific program requirements are stated clearly in writing and given to each student enrolled in the program. - Students may be dismissed without having been placed on probation.
+- Specific program requirements are stated clearly in writing and given to each student enrolled in the program. - For all programs, any student who receives three Cs will be dismissed from the program. - Students may be dismissed without having been placed on probation.
 Notifications of dismissal must be made to the student in writing, explaining the reasons for the dismissal. - A student can appeal a program dismissal by submitting a written appeal to the Office of Graduate Studies.